coder83431/Network-File-Shares-and-Permissions/README.md

 <h2>List of Prerequisites</h2>

--Microsoft Active Directory
+- Microsoft Active Directory
--Microsoft Azure
+- Microsoft Azure
--Microsoft Powershell (ISE)
+- Microsoft Powershell (ISE)
--Remote Desktop
+- Remote Desktop
--A domain admin account setted up on a Remote Desktop VM.
+- A domain admin account setted up on a Remote Desktop VM.
--A client VM desktop connected to the domain VM through Active Directory.
+- A client VM desktop connected to the domain VM through Active Directory.
--A file containing a list of employees downloaded into the domain account's Active Directory.
+- A file containing a list of employees downloaded into the domain account's Active Directory.
 We will be logging into the client's VM s under one of the employees accounts.
--Remote Desktop

 <h2>Installation Steps</h2>